John B. Wells: Career

-On December 1, 2020, John B. Wells debuted Caravan To Curfew as a nightly, two-hour radio gram.
+On December 1, 2020, John B. Wells debuted Caravan To Midnight as a nightly, two-hour radio program.

-In 2021, an article from the Southern Poverty Law Center characterized Wells as "the host of a couple of far-right podcasts".
+In 2018, an article from the Southern Poverty Law Center characterized Wells as "the host of a couple of far-right podcasts".

 Personal life

 Wells was born in Missouri and raised in Fort Worth, Texas.
 He received a Bachelor of Fine Arts with emphasis in Theater from Texas Christian University.
 His interests include: acting, music, writing, composing, martial arts, and aviation.